golanlevin/60-212/2026/syllabus/README.md

 As art students, you are expected or invited to make extensive use of open-source toolkits, libraries and tutorials.
 When working in this way, much like a knitting circle, our classroom is structured around peer instruction, in which students are expected to help each other learn.

 ### Use of Online and/or Open-Source Code in Projects

-**Credit is one of the most important forms of currency** in economies of commons-based peer production and open-source media arts.
-You are expected to cite the source of any code you use.
-Please note the following expectations and guidelines:

 * **Use Libraries**.
 In your Projects, the use of general-purpose, reusable code libraries that solve specific technical problems is very strongly encouraged.
 The people who developed these components worked hard, often for no pay; please acknowledge their community contributions by citing their name and linking to their repository.
 * **Be Careful**.
 It sometimes happens that an artist will place the entire source code for their artwork online.
 You might even discover the work of a student in some other course or school, who has posted their code for a project that responds to a similar assignment. *You should probably avoid this code*, or at the very least, you should be *extremely* careful about approaching such code for any possible re-use.
 Forking an *artwork* from someone’s page on OpenProcessing and simply changing the colors would be disgracefully lazy; doing so without thorough and proper citation would be outright plagiarism.